kentontroy/CDP7_MultinodeDeployment/README-aws-example.md

 vpc-0d5b3e9226632d04d / kdavis-vpc
 10.0.0.0/16

-Enable DNS Host naming and DNS Resolution for the VPC
+Enable the options for DNS Host naming and DNS Resolution for the VPC

 AWS Subnet
 ----------